 Heat Drying Kills Pathogens

-Milorganite is heat-dried in large-scale, bus-sized rotary dryers that operate at 900–1200°F which heats the Milorganite to an internal temperature of 176°F. The extreme heat and dryness kills pathogens.
+Milorganite is heat-dried in large-scale, bus-sized rotary dryers that operate at 900–1200°F which heats the Milorganite to an internal temperature of 176°F. The extreme heat and dryness kill pathogens.
 Here’s a video on how Milorganite is produced.
 You can see the dryers for yourself.

 Children and Pets

 Milorganite is safe for your children and pets when used as directed and stored out of their reach.
 Milorganite is composed of organic matter and nutrients and contains no added pesticides or herbicides.